volkmarnissen/lxc-manager/html/json/shared/templates/330-install-packages.md

 | 1 | Unnamed Command | Script | `install-apk-package.sh` | Install packages using the appropriate package manager (apk for Alpine, apt for Debian/Ubuntu) |

 <!-- GENERATED_END:COMMANDS -->

-## Capabilities

-This template provides the following capabilities:

-- Auto-detecting OS type from /etc/os-release
-- Using appropriate package manager (apk for Alpine, apt for Debian/Ubuntu)
-- Installing specified packages